 BROWN, William Norman.
 Baltimore, Md.
 24.6.1892 — Westchester PA.
 22.4.1975.
 U.S. Indologist.
 Son of —> G. W. Brown, through his mother half-brother of —> J. C. Archer.
 At the age of eight he went to Central India with his missionary parents and returned five years later to school in Hiram, Ohio.
 Studied classical philology and Indology at Johns Hopkins (under Bloomfield like his father): A.B.
 1912, Ph.D.
 1916.
 In 1916-19 Harrison Research Fellow at University of Pennsylvania, 1919-22 Johnston Scholar at Johns Hopkins (1921-22 acting head of the Sanskrit Department).
-In 1923-24 Professor of English at the Prince of Wales College in India.
+In 1923-24 Professor of English at the Prince of Wales College in Jammu, India.
 In 1924-26 editor of the Half Century Directory at Johns Hopkins, 1925-26 also Associate Professor of Sanskrit there.
 From 1926 Professor of Sanskrit at the University of Pennsylvania in Philadelphia until his retirement in 1966.
 In 1936-47 chairman of Department of Oriental Studies, 1947-66 of the new South Asia Regional Studies Department.
 In 1943-49 curator of Indian Section in University Museum.
 From 1961 chairman of the new American Institute of Indian Studies.
 Retired in 1966.
 After childhood, again visited India in 1922-23 and 1928-29, again several times after WW II.
 Married 1921 Helen Harrison, one son and one daughter.
 Hon.
 Dr. of the universities of Madras 1957, Pennsylvania 1963, Michigan 1965, and Jadavpur 1970.

-A many-sided Indologists, whose interests extended from Veda (interpretations of the RV) to British India.
+Brown was a many-sided Indologists, whose interests extended from Veda (interpretations of the Ṛgveda) to British India.
 He was specially interested in the birth and development of philosophical thinking, in devotional poetry, and, in early stage of his career, in narrative literature.
 He was also a known specialist of early miniature art of Western India, and gave some attention e.g. to manuscripts and to traditional games.
 He developed Indology at Penn from a Sanskrit chair into a large scale South Asian regional studies.
 Among his many students were E. Bender, Maurer, S. Mayeda, B. S. Miller, A. Ch.
 McDermott, Patterson, Poleman, D. Srinivasan, and Weiler.

 Publications: Part of 1916 diss. publ. as “The Pañcatantra in Modern Indian Folklore”, JAOS 39, 1919, 1-54.